BCI Annual Events

 Sinulog Festival or Santo Niño Festival is an annual religious and cultural festival in Cebu.
 It’s history began in 1521 when a small statue of the child Jesus was given to the king of Cebu, Rajah Humabon, and his wife, Hara Humamay, by Ferdinand Magellan.
 This was then the introduction of Christianity in the Philippines.
 Sinulog, a ritual dance of two-step-forward and one-step-back, is believed to have started from Hara Humabon herself as she danced sinulog with the statue in her arms when she received it.
 This devotion was continued thereafter celebrating it on the 3rd Sunday of January each year.

 Filipino celebration of Easter begins before dawn.
 Many Filipinos rise by 3 or 4 a.m. for a ritual procession called Salubong (meeting or welcome).
 This tradition reenacts the encounter of the risen Christ with his mother.
-On the morning of Easter Sunday, the faithful carry statues of the risen Christ and of the Blessed Mother through town in two separate processions where the men joyfully accompany the statue of Christ while the mourning women accompany the image of the sorrowful mother, shrouded in a black mourning veil.
-They arrive at a designated meeting place, usually in front of a church, where a little girl dressed as an angel removes the black mourning veil from the statue of Mary.
+On the morning of Easter Sunday, the faithful men joyfully accompany the risen Christ and the faithful mourning women follow the sorrowful Blessed Mother shrouded in a black mourning veil through town in two separate processions.
+They arrive at a designated meeting place, usually in front of a church, where a little girl angel removes the black mourning veil from Mother Mary and replacing it with a crown of flowers.
+Their reunion begins the Easter Celebration.

 Memorial Weekend – Indy 500 Parade